Trump aims to lock down supporters in Iowa counties that he flipped from Democrats in 2016

 Though aides said they were not specifically targeting counties that Trump flipped in 2016, they noted that he has had success in the eastern part of Iowa where manufacturing has declined sharply in the past two decades.
 His administration’s renegotiation of the U.S. trade pact with Canada and Mexico remains popular.

-Rick Anderson and his wife Nancy, who were filing into Ottumwa’s Bridge View Center, are the kind of voters whom Trump’s campaign would like to persuade to caucus for the candidate on Jan.
+Rick Anderson and his wife Nancy, who were filing into the hall, are the kind of voters whom Trump’s campaign would like to persuade to caucus for the candidate on Jan.
 15. They used to vote Democratic but switched in 2016 to support Trump.
 They have not attended Iowa’s Republican precinct caucuses in the past.

 Rick Anderson, a retired union millwright who co-owns a small business with his wife, is among the many longtime union members who kept Wapello County and others in Iowa’s once-robust, eastern manufacturing corridor reliably Democratic-performing until Trump.